Firefox Marketing Head Expresses Concerns Over Google's Apparent 'Only Be On Chrome' Push

 I agree totally with Mr. Petitt, that there needs to be independence from corporate giants on the web and, as somebody who opens a lot of tabs, running faster and leaner is something I like.

 But that ain't enough of a value proposition for me and my business.
 Google provides email, storage and on line apps for free to any computer with a Chrome browser.
 Google offers analytics that allow businesses to track their web presence.
 Then there's the search thing.
-To be fair, many of these resources are availab
+To be fair, many of these resources are available from Google on Firefox, but then you get a nagging message saying that others aren't available except on Chrome.

+I'm looking forward to widespread adoption of HTML5 and it's APIs to help level the playing field, but without solid, tangible tools and resources uniquely available to Firefox it's always going to be used as an open-source, non-evil alternative to Chrome.

 You've got mail!
 (Score:2)